Housing

 Age-Restricted Housing

-Beyond affordable housing for those with limited income and resources, Reston does not have specific age-restricted developments.
-But there are several nearby as close as Herndon and Sterling.
+Beyond affordable housing for those with limited income and resources, Reston does not have specific age-restricted developments, but there are several in the D.C. metro area.

 Apartment Living

-There are a variety of apartment rentals in Reston that are not age or income restricted and may have many different price ranges.
-Some buildings that are not senior specific may have social directors, indoor and outdoor pools, gyms and other amenities attractive to older adults who want to be amongst those of different ages.
+There are a variety of apartment rentals in Reston that are not age or income restricted at many different price ranges.
+There are some buildings that are not senior specific may have social directors, indoor and outdoor pools, gyms and other amenities attractive to older adults who want to be amongst those of different ages.
 There are also many options for searching: Zillow, Trulia, Hot Pads to Apartments.com.

 Assisted Living